Civil Union vs Civil Marriage

-From a legal perspective, there is really no difference between a civil marriage and civil union.
-Both enjoy all the rights, protections and consequences of marriage.
+From a legal perspective, there is really no difference between civil marriage and a civil union.
+Both enjoy all the rights, protections, and consequences of marriage.

 Why two laws for the same thing?

 Under the South African constitution, same-sex marriages are protected.
 South African law had to reflect this and make provision for it.
 The original intention of Home Affairs was to amend or re-write the existing marriage act.
-However, there was fierce objection, mostly from religious communities who oppose same-sex marriage and who also feared they would be forced to solemnise same-sex weddings over their objections.
+However, there was a fierce objection, mostly from religious communities who oppose same-sex marriage and who also feared they would be forced to solemnise same-sex weddings over their objections.
 It was far easier then to simply write a new law to cover it.

 The consequence of the above for Marriage Officers is that those who wish to solemnise same-sex marriages have to register for it.
 Those that object or do not wish to simply carry on as they are under the marriage act.